 - China and India remain cautious, with China maintaining its ban on most crypto activities and India coming in hot with strict tax policies.

-MiCA stands out because it offers a unified, standardized approach, which is lacking in most parts of the world.
+MiCA stands out because it offers a unified, standardised approach, which is lacking in most parts of the world.

 MiCA’s Impact on Lithuania